sack212/BasicAzureCamp/HOL/build-web-app-using-documentdb/README.md

 <a name="creating-a-documentdb-database-account"></a>
 ## Creating a DocumentDB database account

 To use Microsoft Azure DocumentDB, you must create a DocumentDB account.
 This task describes how to create a DocumentDB account in the Azure preview management portal.

 1. Sign in to the [preview management portal](https://portal.azure.com/).

-1. Click **NEW** and select **DocumentDB** in order to create a new DocumentDB account.
+1. Click **NEW** and select **Data + storage**, then  **DocumentDB** in order to create a new DocumentDB account.

     ![Creating a DocumentDB account](./images/creating-a-new-documentdb-account.png)

     _Creating a DocumentDB account_

-	> **Note:** Alternatively, from the Startboard, you can browse the Azure Marketplace, select the “Data + analytics” category, choose **DocumentDB** and then click **Create**.
+	> **Note:** Alternatively, from the Startboard, you can browse the Azure Marketplace, select the “Data analytics” category, choose **DocumentDB** and then click **Create**.

 	> ![Creating a DocumentDB Account from the Azure Marketplace](./images/creating-a-documentdb-from-market.png)

 	> _Creating a DocumentDB Account from the Azure Marketplace_

 	This will open the **New DocumentDB (Preview)** blade.